auth0/docs/articles/libraries/lock-ios/v2/index.md

 ## Implementation of Lock Passwordless

-::: warning
-Passwordless on native platforms is disabled by default for new tenants as of 8 June 2017.
-If you would like this feature enabled, please contact support to discuss your use case and prevent the possibility of introducing security vulnerabilities.
-Please see [Client Grant Types](/clients/client-grant-types) for more information.
+::: panel-warning Passwordless on Native Platforms Passwordless on native platforms is disabled by default for new tenants as of 8 June 2017.
+If you would like this feature enabled, please contact support to discuss your use case.
+See [Client Grant Types](/clients/client-grant-types) for more information.

-As an alternative to using native passwordless, please check into using Lock Passwordless on Auth0's [Hosted Login Page](/hosted-pages/login).
+Alternatively, you can use Lock Passwordless on Auth0's [Hosted Login Page](/hosted-pages/login).
 :::

 Lock Passwordless handles passwordless authentication using email and sms connections.